Skip to content

 Men’s Sheds have come about since the 1990’s to meet a gap in our communities for supportive, non-competitive, healthy places for men to meet.

-At the SMSA, we believe that something special can happen when men work together in a mutually supportive way.
+At the SMSA, we believe that something special can happen when men work together ‘shoulder-ti-shoulder’ in a mutually supportive way.
 This special experience exists in women-only groups like the Scottish Women’s Institute too.
 Many people agree that a group’s dynamic changes when a member of the opposite gender joins the group.
-There is nothing wrong about that, but it does mean it has become something else from what it was intended for and wanted to be.
-Some Men’s Sheds have female members and some do not.
-Some have fully mixed sessions and some have men’s days and women’s days separately.
+There is nothing wrong with that, but it does mean it has become something else from what it was intended for and wanted to be.
+Some Men’s Sheds have female members (often known as ‘community Sheds’) and some do not.
+Some have fully mixed sessions and some have days/sessions for men-only and women-only separately.
 Some women have started women-only Sheds (sometimes known as ‘She Sheds’ or ‘Hen Sheds’) as they see the value in single gender experiences.

 We have also had shared with us that some female partners of male Shedders can feel less comfortable about their partner attending a mixed-gender shed.
 This opinion could be borne in mind when considering mixed-gender membership in your Sheds.
 We feel it’s important to hear everyone’s views.